-These policies provide coverage for the most common public speaker risks.
+These insurance policies cover the most common risks of public speaking.

 A business owner's policy, or BOP, is a cost-effective way for public speakers to buy general liability coverage and commercial property insurance together.

-This policy covers common public speaking risks, such as an injury in the audience or damage to client property.
-Bundle with property insurance for savings in a BOP.
+This policy covers common public speaking risks, such as an accident that injures someone or damages their property.
+It’s often required for a commercial lease.

 This policy helps cover legal expenses if a professional speaker is sued over an unsatisfactory speech or an error.
 It's sometimes referred to as errors and omissions insurance (E&O).

-Most states require workers' comp for public speakers that have employees.
+Most states require workers' comp for public speaking companies that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Commercial auto insurance covers financial losses when a public speaker's vehicle is involved in an accident.
-It's required for vehicles registered to a business.
+Most states require it for vehicles registered to a business.

 Cyber liability insurance helps public speakers recover from data breaches and cyberattacks.
-It's strongly recommended for any business that handles credit card numbers or other sensitive information.
+It's strongly recommended for any small business that stores personal information.